AckerlyXu/heima/articles/hdinsight/hdinsight-hive-analyze-website-log.md

 * You must have [Microsoft Hive ODBC Driver](http://www.microsoft.com/download/details.aspx?id=40886) to import data from Hive into Excel.

 ## To run the sample
-1. From the [Azure Portal Preview](https://portal.azure.cn/), from the Startboard (if you pinned the cluster there), click the cluster tile on which you want to run the sample.
+1. From the [Azure Portal](https://portal.azure.cn/), from the Startboard (if you pinned the cluster there), click the cluster tile on which you want to run the sample.
 2. From the cluster blade, under **Quick Links**, click **Cluster Dashboard**, and then from the **Cluster Dashboard** blade, click **HDInsight Cluster Dashboard**.
 Alternatively, you can directly open the dashboard by using the following URL:

          https://<clustername>.azurehdinsight.cn